webrtc/webrtc-org/contributing/index.md

      git cl try -m tryserver.chromium.{linux,mac,win,android} -b <bot>
      ~~~~~

-     To see available trybots, click the "Choose trybots" link in Rietveld.
+     To see available trybots, click the "Choose try jobs" link in Gerrit.

-  3. The trybot results will be posted back to the Reitveld UI for the CL.
+  3. The trybot results will be posted back to the Gerrit UI for the CL.

 Example preset selection of bots (notice this may quickly become outdated):